Network security

 What is a VPN?

-VPNs expand private networks across public infrastructure.
+VPNs expand private networks across the public infrastructure.
 A Virtual Private Network connection encrypts data passing between local devices and central networks as an encrypted tunnel.
 Devices could be located anywhere.
 As long as users have access to the internet and a VPN server, they can connect to company resources.

 Virtual Private Networks operate above the public internet.
 Most corporate VPNs are maintained by the organization itself, although third-parties provide some cloud VPNs.